Manayunk, Philadelphia: A More Accessible Neighborhood

 Branding Overview

 When starting to think about the branding after all of our research, we knew that we wanted something that represented Manayunk and its unique characteristics.
-We started off by brainstorming the logo.
-We did some logo research and experimented with three different logo directions.
+We started with logo research and experimented with three different directions.

 Logo Direction